We'll be happy to call you when it's convenient for you

 It’s easy to put financial tasks such as these off for another day, but consider what happens should something happen to you.
 The responsibility might fall to your family to locate and claim your untraced funds.
 It could be particularly challenging for them to access these pension pots if you are no longer around.

-By proactively searching for lost pensions, you can simplify the financial affairs of your estate, ensuring your family faces fewer challenges at an already difficult time.
+By proactively tracing old pensions, you can simplify the financial affairs of your estate, ensuring your family faces fewer challenges at an already difficult time.

-Tracing lost pensions can be a straightforward process today thanks to the services available in the UK specifically designed to assist you.
+Tracing lost pensions can be a straightforward process today thanks to services available in the UK specifically designed to assist you.
+Here’s how to find lost pensions, recover pensions from years ago, and trace old schemes.

-Most pension schemes do send a statement each year so it’s worth checking through your document files, drawers or anywhere else you might store important paperwork.
-If you can find anything with the name of your employer or pension scheme then this will give you a good starting point.
+Most pension schemes do send a statement each year, so it’s worth checking through your document files, drawers or anywhere else you might store important paperwork.

 By actively searching for lost pensions, you can trace unclaimed money, simplify your estate's financial affairs and keep a closer eye on how your money is invested.
 You might even find that the extra money sees you enjoying a higher retirement income for life.